Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 The format of each tournament may be changed according to the needs of TO.
 The exact format and schedule will be presented to the invited teams by the TO prior to each competition.

-Each Event Additional Information will be announced, as per Valve TOR, via [@UKICircuit](https://x.com/UKICircuit) on X. !!! 🔴🔴
+Each Event Additional Information will be, as per Valve TOR, documented via the [Ljósleiðaradeildin Github](https://github.com/Ljosleidaradeildin) and announced via [Ljósleiðaradeildin](https://www.facebook.com/ljosleidaradeildin) on Facebook.

 # 3.0 Tournament Information